People & Languages of Taiwan

 Most people in Taiwan speak more than one language, but often English isn’t one of them.
 The official language is Mandarin Chinese, and it’s more or less the same as the official language of the People’s Republic of China.
 That said, each part of China has a regional accent, plus different expressions, so Mandarin speakers are usually able to distinguish mainlanders from Taiwanese by the way they talk.

 With varying degrees of fluency, most of Taiwan’s people speak what they call Taiwanese, but what language scientists call Holo, Hokkienese, or Minnanhua.
-Between the 1950s and the 1980s, Taiwan’s education system stressed Mandarin at the expense of Taiwanese; students who spoke Taiwanese in the classroom were punished.
+Between the 1950s and the 1980s, Taiwan’s education system stressed Mandarin at the expense of Taiwanese; students who spoke Taiwanese in the classroom risked punishment.
 Realising that Mandarin proficiency is needed for any decent career, many parents decided to speak Mandarin rather than Taiwanese to their children.
 As a result, while almost everyone born in Taiwan 65 or more years ago speaks fluent Taiwanese, many of those born in last few decades don’t speak the language well.
-Ability to speak Taiwanese is no longer a clear indicator whether a person is Hoklo or not.
+What’s more, the ability to speak Taiwanese is no longer a clear indicator whether a person is Hoklo or not.
 For similar reasons, few young people are proficient in Hakka, even if both parents are Hakka.
 That said, young people in the cities are far more likely to speak English than older people and country folk.
 Among nonagenarian Taiwanese, many can speak Japanese well because they attended school during the Japanese occupation.

 The indigenous languages spoken by Austronesian minority are very different to Chinese.
 According to some scholars, Austronesian languages can be divided into ten branches, nine of which exist only in Taiwan; all Austronesian languages spoken outside Taiwan (including the language of Orchid Island’s Tao people) belong to the Malayo-Polynesian branch, a family of 1,200-plus languages spoken by over 350 million people.
 Sadly, several of Taiwan’s remarkable indigenous tongues are on the verge of extinction.